franzflasch/gcc-build-tools/README.md

 - GCC-9
 - GCC-8

 This script was originally a fork of https://github.com/USBhost/build-tools-gcc but it actually has not much left in common with its origin.
-I've the feeling that as long as this project is "hidden" as a fork it does not get much attention, so I made a new independent project out of it.

 ## Prebuilt toolchains can be downloaded here (note: links are only valid 90 days after the last successful github ci runner)